dlevinson5/VirtualCaptureStream/readme.md

-# DirectShow Virtual Capture Filter
+# DirectShow Virtual Capture Sink/Source Filter

 This is a DirectShow Graph Filter that allows capturing a media stream in one process and making it available in a second process as a virtual capture source.
-The idea of this filter is to encapsulate the details of the capture source in one process and allow a secondary process.
+The idea of this filter is to encapsulate the details of the capture source in one process and allow a secondary process to consume the stream.

 I developed this filter many years ago and is available for general curiosity.